farheen-shaikh530/farheen-shaikh530/README.md

 <details close>

-<summary>✨ YOUR NETWORK IS YOUR NET WORTH - FROM COLLEGIATE TO PROFESSIONAL MEMBERSHIPS</summary>
+<summary>✨ YOUR NETWORK IS YOUR NET WORTH - COLLEGIATE TO PROFESSIONAL</summary>
 <br>
  **NSBE — National Society of Black Engineers**
 <br>